 Any guesses as to what these are?
 I know you see a piece of chain, but do you know what the hooks are for?
 They are hay bale hooks – a farmer would have one in each hand and grab up a hay bale with them and stack or load the bails in a much easier fashion.
 Pretty cool, huh?
 That round piece with holes in it is a bit of a mystery to me.
 It’s embossed with a serial number and I believe was part of a tractor.

 So, what would you do with this rusty goodness?
-Well, I dug into my stash of reclaimed wood and pulled out some pieces that I thought would suit my project.
+First, I dug into my stash of reclaimed wood and pulled out some pieces that I thought would suit my project.

 No cutting, sanding, or any prep, just straight from the stash.
-Isn’t the patina gorgeous?
+Also, isn’t the patina gorgeous?

 With that small round piece, I immediately thought it looked like a candle holder, so that’s what it became!

 Can’t get much more simple than that. tsk.
 I love its sweet rustic touch to my decor.
-It makes me sing a favorite childhood Bible song, “This little light of mine…”
+Likewise, it makes me sing a favorite childhood Bible song, “This little light of mine…”

 Criss-cross the ends and wrap it back toward the hook end of the hanger, and connect it to itself.